Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I then inserted this page inside a plastic sleeve, and gave it to them.
 One family now never calls me for the information, one calls only for updated information, and the other one always calls me for any of the information because they have lost/misplaced/can't find/ "the-dog-chewed-it-up" excuse du jour.
 At least I now know where to find all the information when this one calls!
 LOL

 Our phone company delivers both large and small phone books when new ones are published.
 I put the smaller one under my car seat and use it to look up phone numbers when I'm out.
-I rarely use my cell phone provider's directory assistance service and save over $1.00 per call in charges this way.

 Keep the phone numbers and hours of stores, doctors, the library, etc. posted on the inside of one of your kitchen cabinet doors.
 This will save you a lot of time when you need to make a call or find out when a place of business opens or closes.